Dear AHF Employees,

 What should you do?

 Do not come to work if you have any symptoms of COVID-19.
 Instead, submit the COVID-19 incident form and notify your manager, which will be reviewed by a member of the CRT to determine the next steps as they relate to coming to work.
 If you believe you have been exposed to COVID-19 it is likely you will be able to remain at work, but you should fill out a COVID-19 incident form and submit it as soon as possible.
 If at work please use an N-95 mask if available and decrease contact with others until advised on appropriate quarantine by the CRT.

-It is critically important that all employees follow the requirements for the use of personal protective equipment, including masks, washing hands and surface cleaning.
-Since about half of people with Covid-19 have minimal or no symptoms but are infectious, screening does not identify all infectious people.
-The use of PPE markedly decreases the risk of becoming infected.
+It is critically important that all employees follow the requirements for the use of personal protective equipment, including masks, washing hands.
+Since some people with COVID-19 have minimal or no symptoms but are infectious, screening does not identify all infectious people.
+The use of PPE decreases the risk of becoming infected.

 Many infections occur outside of work so precautions should be used at all times.
 Various locations have different requirements; however, minimizing contact with people including gatherings, especially indoors, decreases the chance of becoming sick, as does wearing a mask that covers the nose and mouth.